-In Canada, there are four levels of police services: federal, provincial, Indigenous, and municipal.
-At the federal level is the RCMP, which is responsible for enforcing federal laws.
+In Canada, there are four levels of police services: federal, provincial, Indigenous, 34 and municipal.
+At the federal level 35 is the RCMP, which is responsible for enforcing federal laws.
 The RCMP also provides policing services, under contract, in all territories and provinces except Ontario and Quebec.
 Both of these provinces have their own provincial police forces, namely the Ontario Provincial Police ("OPP") and the Sûreté du Québec ("SQ"), which are responsible for policing all areas of their respective provinces except for towns and cities that have municipal police forces.
+36

-While provinces are responsible for public policing, they often delegate responsibility to municipalities through provincial legislation - often called Police Acts.
-As a result, most cities and many large towns across Canada have their own municipal or city police forces.
+While provinces are responsible for public policing,37 they often delegate responsibility to municipalities through provincial legislation - often called Police Acts.
+As a result, most cities and many large towns across Canada have their own municipal or city police forces.38 the RNC and the RCMP.
+With approximately 400 members, the RNC provides police services in the St. John's metro region, Corner Brook, and Western Labrador.
+The RNC is established under, and governed by, the Royal Newfoundland Constabulary Act.39 A single Chief of Police serves as the commanding officer for the RNC in all three regions in which the RNC provides police services.